-6 Who can avail of the scheme?
+6. Who can avail of the scheme?

-Any person carrying on the trade of farming who incurs capital expenditure on qualifying equipment between 1 January 2021 and 31 December 2023 and who has received a qualifying certificate from the Minister in respect of that equipment can claim the accelerated capital allowances.
-Farming for these purposes is given the same meaning as in Part 23 of TCA 1997 and means farming farmland, that is, land in the State wholly or mainly occupied for the purposes of husbandry, other than market garden land.
+Any person carrying on a trade of farming (i.e. companies and unincorporated businesses) who incurs capital expenditure on qualifying equipment between 1 January 2021 and 31 December 2026, and who has received a qualifying certificate from the Minister in respect of that equipment, can claim the accelerated capital allowances.
+Farming for these purposes is given the same meaning as in Part 23 TCA 1997 and means farming farmland, that is, land in the State wholly or mainly occupied for the purposes of husbandry, other than market garden land.
 A person who leases out their land cannot claim accelerated allowances under the scheme.
+The equipment must be owned by the business making the claim.